-4. Fill in the description for achieving the level.
+3. You can fill in the description for achieving the level beneath the score.

-6. Check that your Rubric has the correct points and information as you will not be able to make changes to the rubric once it is linked to an assessment dropbox/ gradebook item.
+4. Check that the Rubric has the correct points and information as you will not be able to make changes to the rubric once it is linked to an assessment dropbox/ gradebook item.

-Tip: If you need to make changes to a rubric after being linked, make a clone of the rubric and link it again to the desired assessment dropbox/gradebook item.
+If you need to make changes to a rubric after being linked to a dropbox/gradebook item, make a copy of the rubric and link it again.

-1. Once you are certain that you have finished editing the rubric, click on the drop-down arrow beside it then hover over Set Status and select Published.
+1. Once you are certain that you have finished editing the rubric, click on the drop-down arrow beside it then click Set Status and select Published.